 Stop toddler bedtime battles with these 18 tips and tricks.
 I’ve tried 14 of these tips and some worked for us.
 Read on to find out which ended our toddler’s bedtime struggles.

 I can actually laugh at the creativity and absurdity of her excuses.
-Because now, I’ve finally found a way that works for us, a way to stop all this bedtime resistance.
+Because now, I’ve finally found a way that works for us, a way to stop all this toddler bedtime tantrums.

 I hope you’ll love the products we recommend!
 Just a quick note: if you click on a product link below and decide to buy it, we may earn a small commission.